Tobi823/ffupdater/README.md

 - Firefox Nightly: Replace the minutes with 'xx' because FFUpdater can only access the start time of the build and not the version name of the app update (finish time).
 The builds always starts at 5:00 and 17:00 and usually takes a few minutes.
-- Tor Browser / Orbot: I will not support them because they can be installed with F-Droid.
-  (Go to Settings > Repositories > Enable "Guardian Project Official Releases".)
-  I don't feel confident enough that I can install and update the Tor Browser / Orbot securely (because I think there is much more at stake than with other browsers).
 - Please reopen FFUpdater after moving it to the internal/external storage.

 ## Git repositories